lgeurts/dwm-dotfiles/README.md

 #### Pre-requisites:

-1. Baseline Arch Linux installed using [Archinstall](https://wiki.archlinux.org/title/Archinstall) and running a copied [ISO](https://archlinux.org/download/) network configuration
+1. Installed [Archinstall](https://wiki.archlinux.org/title/Archinstall) baseline running a copy of the [ISO](https://archlinux.org/download/) network configuration
 2. At least 8 GiB of free space on the system partition
 3. A user: